There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups

 The \emph{constructive membership problem} for subgroups of $H$ is defined as follows: Given $g_1,\dots,g_m,h\in H$ (where $m\in\N$), either find a straight-line program computing $h$ from $g_1,\dots,g_m$ (if $h\in\alg{g_1,\dots,g_m}$) or report that no such straight-line program exists (if $h\notin\alg{g_1,\dots,g_m}$).
 Lemma~\ref{l:shortSLP} implies that if $h\in\alg{g_1,\dots,g_m}$, then there exists such a straight-line program of length at most $(1+\log_2\acl H)^2$.

 \begin{remark} Ivanyos, Magniez, and Santha~\cite[Theorem~5]{IMS03} proved the existence of a black-box group quantum algorithm that solves the constructive membership problem for subgroups of any given black-box group $G$ in time polynomial in the input length${}+\nu(G)$ with success probability at least $\epsilon$, where $\epsilon$ is a constant satisfying $1/2<\epsilon<1$.
-The proof of this uses deep algorithmic results of Beals and Babai~\cite[Theorem~1.2]{BB93}, which in turn depend on the CFSG\@.
-Note that in~\cite{IMS03}, straight-line programs for groups are defined slightly differently.
+The proof of this uses a deep algorithmic result of Beals and Babai~\cite[Theorem~1.2]{BB93}, which in turn depends on the CFSG\@.
+Note that in~\cite{IMS03}, quantum group oracles for black-box groups and straight-line programs for groups are defined slightly differently than in the present paper.
 However, this does not matter for us.
-The reason is that if $g_1,\dots,g_m$ are elements of a group, where $m\in\N\setminus\{0\}$, and $h\in\alg{g_1,\dots,g_m}$, then a straight-line program computing $h$ from $g_1,\dots,g_m$ in the sense of~\cite{IMS03} can be efficiently converted to a straight-line program computing $h$ from $g_1,\dots,g_m$ in our sense, and vice versa.
+Indeed, by Remark~\ref{r:qugroracle}, a quantum group oracle in the sense of~\cite{IMS03} for an arbitrary black-box group can be efficiently implemented using a quantum group oracle in the sense of the present paper for that black-box group, and vice versa.
+Also, if $g_1,\dots,g_m$ are elements of a group, where $m\in\N\setminus\{0\}$, and $h\in\alg{g_1,\dots,g_m}$, then a straight-line program computing $h$ from $g_1,\dots,g_m$ in the sense of~\cite{IMS03} can be efficiently converted to a straight-line program computing $h$ from $g_1,\dots,g_m$ in the sense of the present paper, and vice versa.

 Furthermore, by a result of Jones~\cite{Jon74} together with the CFSG, there are only finitely many (up to isomorphism) nonabelian finite simple groups in every variety of groups different from the variety of all groups.
 (This gives a negative answer to Problem~23 in~\cite{Neu67}.)
 Hence for any finite group $H\in\cl V$, $\nu(H)$ is upper bounded by a constant because $\cl V$ is not the variety of all groups.
 Thus, the above-mentioned black-box group quantum algorithm for the constructive membership problem runs in polynomial time whenever the given black-box group is in~$\cl V$.